 The yDNA results include:

-- Your paternal haplogroup showing a single line of descent, your male ancestral line.
+- Your paternal haplogroup shows a single line of descent, your male ancestral line.

 - A map showing where your ancestors came from and also their migration.